 (b) impose liabilities on any person in respect of anything done or omitted to be done before the day of its publication.

-”.

 5 The Motor Vehicle Dealers Amendment Act 2003 s.
 25 and 26 read as follows:

-“

 25. Transitional provision: membership of Board